adriansteffan/manywebcams-eyetracking/README.md

 ```
 in the `data-processing` directory to install the necessary dependencies.
 This tool will be dockerized at a later date.

 This project was developed and deployed on MacOS and Ubuntu systems.
-A setup guide for Microsoft Windows is in the works.
+The setup for Microsoft Windows could deviate from the described parts.

 ## Deployment

+To make your installation available to the internet for testing you will need two things:
+* A (Linux) server that is reachable via the public internet and that you can install software on.
+* A (sub-)domain that you can point to the server in order to generate links for the participants.

+If you do not have access to a server, you can alternatively run the development/testing setup described below on your computer or laptop.
+The program will run on a local server on your computer and will provide the same data as the remote setup, but participants need to be present in the lab with the computer (this has only been tested on MacOS and Unix-based systems so far, so some workarounds might need to be applied on Windows machines).

 If you are partaking in a manybabies project and need a domain or assistance with setting up this experiment, contact [adriansteffan](https://github.com/adriansteffan) via [mail](mailto:adrian.steffan@hotmail.de).